-Zoe Barbati participated in Putney’s pre-college summer program at Amherst College in 2011.
+Zoe Barbati participated in Putney’s pre-college summer program at Amherst College.
 The Pre-College enrichment program’s international community had a particularly positive impact on Zoe and it reignited her interest in the Spanish language.
-After a stellar summer as a student on this summer academic program at Amherst College, she will be joining Putney once more on our high school summer language immersion program in Costa Rica in 2012.
+After a stellar summer as a student on this program, she joined Putney once more on our high school summer language immersion program in Costa Rica.
 Read on as Zoe describes her experience at Amherst and gives advice to future students.

 Overall, I had an amazing experience with the Pre-College enrichment program at Amherst College and I cannot say enough about how much I loved my summer there.